biobakery/breadcrumbs/readme.txt

 Wrapper to plot box plots.

 CClade
-Helper object used in heirarchical summing and normalization
+Helper object used in hierarchical summing and normalization

 Cladogram
 Object that manipulated an early dendrogram visualization.
-Depricated, should use the GraPhlan visualization tool on bitbucket instead.
+Deprecated, should use the GraPhlan visualization tool on bitbucket instead.

 CommandLine
 Collection of code to work with command line.
-Depricated.
+Deprecated.
 Should use sfle calls.

 ConstantsBreadCrumbs
 Contains generic constants.

 ConstantsFiguresBreadCrumbs
-Contains constains associated with formatting figures.
+Contains constants associated with formatting figures.

 KMedoids
 Code from MLPY which performs KMedoids sample selection.